chrisandrews7/sainsburys-test/README.md

 ```

 ## Todo
-With time constraints, the current codebase is basic.
+With the time constraints, the current codebase is basic.
 As the app scales the following would become applicable:

 - [x] Category product listing
 - [x] Atomic design